8n8/trumat/README.md

 Run `trumat --overwrite` to recursively format and overwrite all the Elm files in the current directory.

 Note that it will currently fail to do anything and print an error message for most files as there is a lot of Elm that is not supported yet.
+You can suppress these error messages by redirecting them to `/dev/null` as follows: `trumat --overwrite 2> /dev/null`.

 ## Test